thefatos/galaxya21s-gsi/README.md

 # Unlocking the bootloader

-To unlock the bootloader, restart your phone, and hold the **Volume Up**+**Volume Down** keys until the phone boots into the Unlock Bootloader screen. **Reminder: This will wipe all data so be careful and backup all data!!**
+To unlock the bootloader, restart your phone, and hold the **Volume Up**+**Volume Down** keys until the phone boots into the Unlock Bootloader screen.
+Hold the volume up key.  **Reminder: This will wipe all data so be careful and backup all data!!**

 [<img src="https://i.redd.it/041b0t6unoua1.png" width="250"/>](https://i.redd.it/041b0t6unoua1.png)